karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 Let me explain a little bit what we're doing on the module:

-- First with the "azure_group" data resource we retrieve the groups from the AAD.
+- First with the "azuread_group" data resource we retrieve the groups from the AAD.
 - After that with the "azuread_user" data resource we  retrieve all the users from each AAD group.
 - Finally with the "azuredevops_user_entitlement" we enroll every AAD user into our AzDo org.